The Doctor's Enemies

 (1982)

-There was another gap of some six years before the Cybermen were to return to our screens again.
-This was in the 1982 Fifth Doctor story "Earthshock".
-This story again has the Cybermen trying to destroy Earth.
-Firstly by using a bomb which The Doctor managers to defuse and then by smuggling a whole army of Cybermen aboard a space ship enroute to Earth.
-Fortunately, the ship was caught in a temporal anomaly and sent back in time by several million years, with the result that the Cybermen not only failed to destroy humanity, but actually succeeded in creating it; the ship that struck Earth was the 'meteor' that rendered the dinosaurs extinct.
-Unfortunately, this resulted in the death of The Doctor's companion Adric, who had remained on the ship in a foolish attempt to disarm the bomb, not realising the potential consequences if he'd succeeded.
+In the television series itself, however, there was another gap of some six years before the Cybermen were to return to the screen again.
+During a trip to the twenty-sixth century and an investigation of a cavern full of fossils ("Earthshock"), the Fifth Doctor discovered the Cybermen trying to destroy Earth in response to a vast conference being arranged to discuss an alliance against the Cybermen, the Cybermen fully aware that they couldn’t prevail against such a force.
+The cavern had been intended to be the site where the Cybermen would detonate a bomb to destroy Earth, but The Doctor, his companions, and a team sent to investigate the cavern were able to disarm it, subsequently using the TARDIS to trace the transmissions being sent to the bomb back to their source in the form of a freighter loaded with a small army of Cybermen, intending to crash the freighter into Earth to trigger the same explosive effect.
+Fortunately, the ship was caught in a temporal anomaly and sent back in time by several million years as it approached Earth, with the result that the Cybermen not only failed to destroy humanity, but actually succeeded in creating it; when it struck Earth, the ship became the 'meteor' that rendered the dinosaurs extinct.
+Unfortunately, this resulted in the death of The Doctor's companion Adric, who had remained on the ship in a foolish attempt to disable the Cybermen programming locking it on course, not realising the potential consequences if he'd succeeded, his death thus being nothing but a tragic, pointless accident.
 The Cybermen in this story were of a much more futuristic design, and "Earthshock" succeeded in re-establishing Kit Pedler's creations as top favourites with the viewers.

 Audio - Spare Parts